alxrsngrtn/1040-EZ-Project/README.md

+# Intuit ProSeries Code Challenge

+Please check out the [improvements](/Improvements.md) file for an overview of my contributions in this coding chanllenge.

+## Original Project Description

 Hello!
 This is a simple, personal project to use Java and Swing to create a 1040-EZ simulator.
 My intent with this project is to re-create the 1040-EZ form, with all of its constraints, such that a person can project his/her tax due at the end of the year.

 8/4/2013: